-Basis of Accounting
+Emphasis of Matter - Basis of Accounting

-We draw attention to Note 1 of the financial statements that describes the basis of accounting.
+We draw attention to Note 1 of the financial statements, which describes the basis of accounting.
 The financial statements are prepared on the modified cash basis of accounting, which is a basis of accounting other than accounting principles generally accepted in the United States of America.
 Our opinions are not modified with respect to this matter.